PiotrBerebecki/dan-abramov-getting-started-with-redux/README.md

 This repository includes notes and code snippets from an excellent course: **Getting Started with Redux** (https://egghead.io/courses/getting-started-with-redux) by **Dan Abramov**.

-You can also play with the code snippets at: http://codepen.io/collection/AKkZNE/
+You can play with final app at: http://codepen.io/PiotrBerebecki/pen/gwZpQd All code snippets are available at: http://codepen.io/collection/AKkZNE/ or https://medium.com/@justin3737/getting-started-with-redux-dded45556673#.60ll51i47

 Ideas covered include: